AdobeDocs/genstudio-for-performance-marketing.en/help/user-guide/create/email-experiences.md

 ## Character counts

-After you generate a set of email variants, you can see the character count displayed for each email section.
+After you generate a set of email variants, you can see the character count displayed for each section.
 Hover over or click into a generated section, such as the subject line or the body, and see the section name and character count for that section.

 ![Character count](/help/assets/character-count.png){width="500" zoomable="yes"}